bjamturley/MedSchoolAtlas/Biochemistry/Hormonal Regulation of Metabolism.md

 *PKC: C for calcium!*
 # Leptin
 Released by adipose tissue, which informs the body it is satiated.
-It will promote [[Fatty Acid and Ketone Metabolism#Fatty acid (beta) oxidation|beta-oxidation]] and downregulate [[Delivery of Fuel to the Mitochondria#Triacylglycerol (TAG)|TAG]] synthesis.
+It will promote [[Fatty Acid and Ketone Metabolism#Fatty acid (beta) oxidation|beta-oxidation]] and downregulate [[Fatty Acid and Ketone Metabolism#Triacylglycerols (TAGs)|TAG]] synthesis.
 It will interact with the hypothalamus by promoting release of norepinephrine.
 It will also increase cellular insulin sensitivity as leptin and insulin share a signaling pathway.

 Leptin will also activate **AMP kinase (AMPK)**.
 In the muscle, AMPK will increase uptake of fatty acids and glucose.
 In the liver, AMPK will slow down fatty acid synthesis.